 It is 7:42 on a Tuesday night and Mark is staring at his phone behind the bar.

-He has ten taps pouring, two regulars at the rail, and a taproom that seats seventy-two.
-The math is not subtle.
+Ten taps pouring, two regulars at the rail, seventy-two seats mostly empty.
 He is looking at his Mailchimp dashboard.
-The newsletter he sent on Sunday went to 4,118 people and was opened by 661 of them.
+Sunday's newsletter went to 4,118 people and 661 opened it.
 That is 16%.
 Two years ago the same list opened at 28%.

-I'll call him Mark.
-Real conversations, composite person.
-The same questions kept coming up across half a dozen owners I have talked to this year.
-He is 38, second-generation, took over the family brewery in 2019, ran 18% growth through 2022.
-He is now watching declines for the first time in his career.
+I'll call him Mark, a composite of the half-dozen owners I have talked to this year.
+Second-generation, took over in 2019, ran 18% growth through 2022, now watching declines for the first time.
 He is not panicking.
-He is doing something more dangerous than that.
-He is hoping it will pass.
+He is doing something more dangerous.
+He is hoping it passes.

-I am a software founder, not a brewery operator, so take everything I am about to say with the appropriate grain of salt.
-But I have spent the last year talking to brewery owners and marketing leads, and the pattern across those conversations is consistent enough that I think it is worth writing down.
+I am a marketer of 14 years turned software founder, not a brewery operator, so take this with the appropriate grain of salt.
+But the pattern across those conversations was consistent enough to write down.

 The three things you're already feeling

-Three things almost every brewery owner I talk to is quietly dealing with right now.
-They feel related, but they are three different kinds of pain, and the difference matters.
+Three things almost every brewery owner I talk to is quietly dealing with.
+They feel related.
+They are not the same problem.

-Why this is about to get a lot worse, not better
+Why this is about to get a lot worse

 What I told Mark about wallet passes

-I drove out to see Mark a couple weeks after that Tuesday night.
-We sat at the end of the bar, he poured me a saison, and I pulled out my phone.
+A couple weeks later I drove out to see Mark.
+He poured me a saison and I pulled out my phone.

-He looked at it for about four seconds and then said, "Wait.
+He looked at it for four seconds.
+"Wait.
 This is just the thing in my wallet from Delta and Starbucks?"

 The Capture Pyramid

 Here is the model I walk owners through.
-I call it the Capture Pyramid because it sorts your customer base into four tiers and tells you where to spend the next ten dollars of marketing attention.
+It sorts your customers into four tiers and tells you where to spend the next ten dollars of attention.

 The 15-14-6 Rule (and one more)

-Fifteen seconds.
-That is the maximum amount of time you have at a taproom table to convert a visit into a captured contact.
-Anything longer than that and the customer goes back to their conversation, and you have lost them.
-The capture surface has to be on the table, has to require zero typing, and has to deliver something the customer wants in the first interaction.
+Fifteen seconds: the most time you have at a table to turn a visit into a captured contact.
+Longer than that and they are back in their conversation.
+The capture has to be on the table, need zero typing, and hand over something they want on the spot.

-Fourteen days.
-That is the window after a first visit during which a customer either becomes a repeat visitor or is gone.
-The 14-day window is the cliff.
-After that, your customer is somebody else's regular.
-Most loyalty programs are designed around 30, 60, and 90-day reactivation windows, which is the wrong shape entirely.
-The window is much shorter than you think.
+Fourteen days: the window after a first visit when a customer either repeats or is gone.
+Most loyalty programs are built around 30, 60, and 90-day windows, which is the wrong shape.
+The cliff is much sooner than you think.

-Six visits.
-That is the threshold at which a customer crosses from T3 Semi-Regular into T4 Core Regular and becomes structurally durable.
-Customers below six visits in 90 days are at constant risk of churn.
-Customers at six and above are durable.
-Your entire job in the first 90 days of a relationship is to push the customer to six.
+Six visits: the point where a customer turns durable.
+Below six in 90 days they are at constant risk; at six and above they stick.
+Your whole job in the first 90 days is to get them to six.

 The 15-14-6 Rule